bstenm/aws-lambda-serverless-boilerplate/README.md

 Work in progress

-Serverless starter with support for ES6 syntax, testing with Jest, DynamoDB and AWS Lambda.
+Serverless starter with support for ES6 syntax, testing with Jest, linting with ESLint, continuous integration with TravisCI, DynamoDB as database and AWS Lambda.